 A little light-hearted but important post today focused on WordPress users, and helps them in choosing the right managed wordpress hosting website.
 If you are looking for the best Woocommerce hosting providers, Collectiveray meilleur hébergement woocommerce to choose.
 Particularly people and organizations just getting started with WordPress, but would also apply for those that have been on WordPress for awhile now but haven’t really been doing much.

 I believe a quick explanation is in order to help some people understand the differences between categories and tags in the WordPress structure.
 Hopefully this will help clarify some usage for people and encourage some additional helpfulness to your readers.

 Organizing Categories in WordPress

 Think of categories as the major buckets for the different types of content you’ll be sharing on your site.
-Depending on your site, these might be a wide range of topics, or if your site is much more focused around a single theme, then these may be unique delineations of a certain topic.
+Depending on your wordpress hosting for your site, these might be a wide range of topics, or if your site is much more focused around a single theme, then these may be unique delineations of a certain topic.